Cloud-PG/XDC-AH-demo/docs/README.md

 # XDC AH Meeting: XCache Demo

-## Automated deployment on dynamic resources
+## On-demand deployment of a dynamic XCache cluster

 ### Objectives

-Demostrate an automatic deployment of a XCache cluster on cloud providers to be used for opportunistic computing resource.
-The context in which thi solution is being tested is  the CMS experiment.
+Demostrate an automatic deployment of a XCache cluster.
+In this demo we'll use a cloud provider which represent a typical opportunistic computing resource case.
+The context in which thiS solution is being tested is the CMS experiment.

 ### What is going to be deployed

-The following example will deploy one XCache server per VM + a unique XCache federator and an instance running a plain server from where the xrdcp commands can be tested.
+The following example will deploy a cluster of XCache servers + a unique XCache federator and an instance from where the xrdcp commands can be tested.
+Caches will be automatically configured to register themselves on the redirector and to proxy, while caching, the files from the CMS WLCG XRootD federation (AAA).
-You can find below the yaml configuration files for the complete deployment on K8s and, at the bottom, a summary of what is going to be demo-ed (other than deployment).
+You can find below the yaml configuration files for the complete deployment on K8s and, at the bottom, a summary of what is going to be demo-ed (other than the deployment itself).

 ### Setup schema